Do you know any 4-year olds who love to clean up?

 But you don’t even need checklists!

-This approach needs some modifying for older kids and teens.
+This approach needs some modification for older kids and teens.

 For older kids, you’re going to need a different strategy.
-Stay tuned for a future post on teaching teens to clean up.
+Check out how to get your teens to clean their rooms (and keep them that way)!